MicrosoftDocs/quantum-docs-pr/articles/README.md

   - Every directory contains a `toc.yml` file to display the content of the directory in the main Table Of Contents (TOC).
-  - Markdown articles that contain the documentation content.
+  - Markdown articles that contain the documentation.
 These articles should follow the guidelines of the [Microsoft Docs contributor guide](https://docs.microsoft.com/en-us/contribute/).
   - Articles sub-directories.
 These